Chronic Pain / Condition >> Pinched Nerve

 In this video, Dr. Huntoon discusses the 4 Causes of All Health Concerns and helps you to understand that having any symptoms are not normal.

-If you have a Pinched Nerve, knowing what is causing the problem and developing a well thought out plan of action versus medicating to mask symptoms would be important.
+If you have a Pinched Nerve, knowing what is causing the problem and developing a well thought out plan of action to SOLVE the problem versus medicating to mask symptoms would be important.

 To Request an Action Plan to